AdamBrush96/Cyclistic_Case_Study/README.md

 IMAGE HERE
 We can tell from this map that the casual riders tend to start and end near recreational areas like museums, aquariums, parks, and beaches while members have a much more spread out usage, often going deep into residential areas.
 This shows that they are likely using the bikes to commute to and from their homes.
 Members also often go to and from the University of Illinois at Chicago, suggesting that students and faculty are using the bikes to get to and from school each day.
 These observations once again confirm the hypothesis that members are using the bikes to commute while casual riders are using them for recreation mostly.

-Your top three recommendations based on your analysis:
+## My top three recommendations based on my analysis:

 From my analysis there are a few conclusions we can draw.
 Members are using the bikes for commuting while the casual riders are using them for recreation, the casual riders are much more likely to use the bikes in the warmer months, and the casual riders typically use the bikes near high tourist traffic destinations.